 Summary and Conclusions

-We feel that the HPCG benchmark is an attractive approach to measuring and ranking high-performance computing systems because it contains a small collection of the key computation and communication patterns present in many applications.
+We believe that the HPCG benchmark is an attractive approach to measuring and ranking high-performance computing systems because it contains a small collection of the key computation and communication patterns present in many applications.
 HPCG is large enough to be mathematically meaningful, yet small enough to easily understand and use.

-As we develop HPCG we will incorporate thorough verification processes and perform extensive validation against real applications on existing and emerging platforms.
-Thorough verification and validation will improve the quality of HPCG and instill confidence in HPCG as a valid metric.
+The HPCG reference implementation provides a starting point and framework for optimizations.
+Furthermore, it provides mathematical and computational validation and verification testing.
+Unlike HPL, HPCG will typically not approach the peak performance as measured in GFLOP/s of most computer systems.
+However, it will stress the most important performance impacting features of a computer system: memory and network bandwidth and latency, system balance and gather/scatter features.
+These features have a much greater impact on general application performance than the compute-rich dense matrix computations exhibited in HPL.

 References